BRAZIL'S AGENDA FOR INVESTMENT AND GROWTH

 Vice President of Policy, Americas Society/Council of the Americas; Editor-in-Chief, Americas Quarterly

-Brian Winter is a vice president of policy at Americas Society/Council of the Americas, and serves as the editor-in-chief of the policy journal Americas Quarterly.
+Brian Winter is vice president of policy at Americas Society/Council of the Americas, and serves as the editor-in-chief of the policy journal Americas Quarterly.
 Throughout a decade in Latin America as a correspondent for Reuters, he covered politics and economics in virtually every country in the region and lived in São Paulo, Buenos Aires, and Mexico City.

 March 21, 2017